isomerpages/mlaw-corp/news/speeches/_posts/2013-05-30-Speech-by-Senior-Minister-of-State-for-Law-and-Education-Indranee-Rajah-at-the-Chartered-Institute-of-Arbitrators-Singapore-Evening-Event.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law and Education, Indranee Rajah at the Chartered Institute of Arbitrators (Singapore) Evening Event
+title: 'Speech by Senior Minister of State for Law and Education, Indranee Rajah at the Chartered Institute of Arbitrators (Singapore) Evening Event'
 permalink: /news/speeches/speech-by-senior-minister-of-state-for-law-and-education--indran
 breadcrumb: Speeches
-collection_name: news

 ---

 30 May 2013 Posted in [Speeches](/news/speeches)